Summary of Key Points

 - Under State Pension age, and

-The cost to employers of the contributions to the pension scheme, as a percentage of gross pay, is:
+The cost to employers of the contributions to the pension scheme, as a percentage of gross pay, is 3% of gross pay.

 It is important to choose good software which ideally has coped well with the employers who have already had their staging dates.
 Oaktree uses Able Internet payroll for all clients and everything has gone well so far.